-My teaching and facilitation experiences include various aspects of theatre, LGBTQIA+ studies, social partner dance, and feminist health.
+My facilitation experiences include teaching acting, playwriting, and other aspects of theatre, LGBTQIA+ studies, social partner dancing, representation in arts and media, and feminist health.
 I've taught adults, teens, and children in classrooms, community rooms, and camps, and I've also taught remotely.
 I value accessibility in educational environments and use a holistic approach to continually improve my practices.

-Currently, I'm continuing my formal education as a grad student studying accessibly and sustainability in theatre practices with UW-Madison's Gender & Women's Studies Dept. I'm also an associate with the Center for Culture, History, and Environment, an affiliate with the Division of the Arts, and I hold leadership positions with the Theatre & Drama Graduate Student Organization and the Ballroom Association of UW-Madison.
+During my graduate education at UW-Madison, I engaged in practice-based trasdisciplinary research studying accessibly and sustainability in theatre.
+While completing an MA in Gender & Women's Studies, I was an associate with the Center for Culture, History, and Environment and an affiliate with the Division of the Arts.
+I also held leadership positions with the Theatre & Drama Graduate Student Organization and the Ballroom Association of UW-Madison.

 My undergraduate education at UW-Madison includes a BA in Theatre & Drama as an Acting Specialist and certificates in Environmental Studies and Gender & Women's Studies.
 During my undergrad, I also took advantage of film classes and coursework in the Dance Dept and the Music Dept.